scossar/wp-discourse-woocommerce-support/README.md

 To install this plugin, download a zip file of it from this page and then install it through your site's admin section.

-## Alternatives to install the plugin
+## Alternatives to installing the plugin

 For now, the plugin only contains two functions.
 If you prefer, you can just add these functions to your theme's `functions.php` file: